Modular, interoperable, and extensible topological data analysis in R

 Research Engineer in Statistics, French National Centre for Scientific Research (CNRS), Nantes University

-I’m Aymeric (pronounced M-Rick).
-I am a research engineer specialized in statistical information.
-My theoretical research revolves around developing novel statistical methods for analyzing complex data, such as manifold-valued data, network-valued data, topological data, connectome data and so on.
-I am also an applied statistician with main focus in the field of neuroscience.
-Lastly but not least, I believe that what we accomplish in research, be it theoretical or applied, should be made available open-source to a broader audience to foster a collaborative science globewise.
+Aymeric is a research engineer specialized in statistical information.
+He completed a PhD in computer science on mathematical modelling of brain microstucture and connectivity.
+His theoretical research revolves around developing novel statistical methods for analyzing complex data, such as manifold-valued data, network-valued data, topological data, connectome data and more.
+He is also an applied statistician with main focus in the field of neuroscience.